graphcore/simple-server-framework/examples/fine_tuning/whisper_ft_server/README.md

 # FineTuningInterface usage

 The class `FineTuningInterface` is a child class of `SSFApplicationInterface`.
 It defines a generic fine-tuning API and it comes with a pre-implemented behaviour.
-The following abstract methods are let to the user app class to implement when inheriting:
+The following abstract methods are left to the user app class to implement when inheriting:

 ```python
 @abstractmethod